mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter5.md

 The SpaceX app is starting to look great but you still have some work to do.
 Static data isn't much fun so let's work on getting data from the [SpaceX API](https://github.com/r-spacex/SpaceX-API).

+> **NOTE**
+>
-> This chapter isn't going to cover anything specific to NativeScript but more how to access a restful API from Angular.
+>This chapter isn't going to cover anything specific to NativeScript.
+Instead you'll learn how to integrate a restful API into Angular.
+Even though this isn't NativeScript-specific, it's still important.
+Almost every mobile app you'll write will integrate with an API.

+Let's jump in!

 ### RxJS